BLOCK-CONSTRUCTION-VALIDATION-AND-EXECUTION

 Hash

-This specification uses two hashing algorithms that have the same output length of 256 bits (32 bytes) that are Poseidon2 and Blake2b.
+We are using two hashing algorithms that have the same output length of 256 bits (32 bytes) that are Poseidon2 and Blake2b.

 Block Proposal